Pacifica California – San Francisco’s Nearest Beach Town

 Bananas Foster / Bread Pudding - Moonraker - Pacifica, California

-The most photogenic of the desserts was a s’ more kit that included homemade (square) marsh mellows and a table-side “campfire”, but for decadence, I vote for the Banana’s Foster / Bread Pudding combination.
+The most photogenic dessert was a s’ more kit that included homemade (square) marsh mellows and a table-side “campfire,” but for decadence, I vote for the Banana’s Foster / Bread Pudding combination.

 Puerto 27 Peruvian Kitchen & Pisco Bar